KaustubhKaushik26/US-Visa-Applications/README.md

 * This model is to check if Visa get approved or not based on the given dataset.
 * This can be used to Recommend a suitable profile for the applicants for whom the visa should be certified or denied based on the certain criteria which influences the decision.

+# Result Attained
+Best Model is K-Nearest Neighbor(KNN) with Accuracy 96.66%

 ## Acknowledgements